 Reindeer are pulling children in sledges across the snowy hills by John Augustus Atkinson.
 From the Welcome Collection.

 A drawing of a group of reindeer searching for food in a snowy forest.
 From the Welcome Collection.

-If you liked these vintage reindeer drawings, don’t forget to check out the vast collection of other zoological drawings on Pictureboxblue.
+If you liked these vintage reindeer drawings, don’t forget to check out the vast collection of other zoological drawings on Pictureboxblue including those of giraffes.
 You might also like these antique Scandinavian Christmas cards and Scandinavian Gnomes.